victooor/ng2intro/README.md

 # ng2intro
-intro to angular2, used as starting point for MarketsIT - Developer Day 2017 presenation
+intro to angular2, used as a starting point for MarketsIT - Developer Day 2017 preseatation